Running FAST-VQE on Quantum Computers

 local_braket_result = local_braket_fast_vqe_calculator.calculate(ground_state_problem)

-Finally we run FAST-VQE calculator again, this time with the local Braket estimator and sampler.
+Finally, we run the FAST-VQE calculator again, this time with the local Braket estimator and sampler.

 print("Total number of shots used in estimator", local_braket_estimator.total_shots) # noqa: T201